Bells & Motley Consort

 Chinese Folklore, Art, Dance, Music, and Instruments

-Dig deep into a cave of the earth--the Sun has been captured by a Fearsome Dragon and hidden away.
+Dig deep into a cave under the sea--the Sun has been captured by a Fearsome Dragon and hidden away.
 The Hero of our tale is Bawshou, a young man who courageously rises to the challenge of freeing the Sun.
 With the help of a golden phoenix, a small parcel of earth, a magic robe, and a heroic dream, Bawshou travels afar to seek out and rescue the Sun, for the good of his people and all the land.

 Traditional Folktale presented in vibrant pageantry style, includes Chinese music on wondrous and authentic musical instruments.
 Options for pre-show workshops include Maskmaking, Ceremonial Gong-playing and Music-making, and Dragon Dance Workshops for further participation in the play's pageantry, arts, and learning!

-MORE FOLK & FAIRYTALE MUSICAL STORYTELLING!
+MORE FOLK & FAIRYTALE MUSICAL STORYTELLING

 Bells & Motley have long been recognized for their musical expertise, and this is their big year.
 Below are many great choices for concerts, participatory musical storytelling for children, teens, and adults.
 Scroll down to find even more listings on the bottom half of this page.